Project-OSRM/osrm-backend/docs/http.md

   |------------------------|---------------------------------------------------------------------------------------------------------------------------|
   | `roundabout`           | Number of the roundabout exit to take.
 If exit is `undefined` the destination is on the roundabout.                       |
   | else                   | Indicates the number of intersections passed until the turn.
 Example instruction: `at the fourth intersection, turn left` |

-- `lanes`: Array of `Lane` objects that denote the available turn lanes at the turn location

 New properties (potentially depending on `type`) may be introduced in the future without an API version change.